 The @STATUS attribute value of the <digiprovMD> element SHOULD be “SUPERSEDED” if the PREMIS file is obsolete and only included in the AIP to ensure traceability.

-The @STATUS attribute value of the <digiprovMD> element CAN be “CURRENT” to make explicit that the PREMIS file is active.
+The @STATUS attribute value of the <digiprovMD> element COULD be “CURRENT” to make explicit that the PREMIS file is active.

 Structural map